ssebs/simpleshare/README.md

     --ip IP               IP address, only used if you're the server
   ```
 - GUI
-  - TBD, Double click the gui binary and follow the instructions.
+  - Double click the exe / binary.

 ## Building
 - Linux: